Glossary of AI Development Terms

 API Key

-Section titled “API Key”A unique identifier used to authenticate requests to AI services.
-Can be personal (tied to individual accounts) or organizational (shared across teams).
+Section titled “API Key”A secret string used to authenticate requests to an AI provider (Anthropic, OpenAI, Google).
+Can be personal or organizational.
+Store securely — never commit to version control.

 Ask Mode